DeroDesperados/Boss-Guns/README.md

-# Boss-Guns- These are the neccessary files to create the Dero Desperados Boss Gun (Legendary level) section of the Dero Desperados Artificer Standard NFA collection.
-Boss gun files consist of the main assets, icons, cover art, and sign files.
+# Desperado Guns- These are the neccessary files to create the Desperado Guns collection of the Dero Desperados Artificer Standard NFA collection.
+Desperado Guns files consist of the main assets, icons, cover art, and sign files.